lanl-aea/waves/docs/tutorial_escape_sequences.rst

 re-build of that task.

 Sometimes you may want to exclude elements of the task action from the build signature.
-For instance, the Solve step introduced in :ref:`tutorial_simulation_waves` can run Abaqus with a different number of cpus, which shouldn't affect the simulation results.
+For instance, the Solve step introduced in :ref:`tutorial_simulation` can run Abaqus with a different number of cpus, which shouldn't affect the simulation results.
 Adding a variable number of cpus to the ``abaqus_options`` would change the build signature each time the cpu count changed and unnecessarily re-run the simulation task.
 To avoid this, you can specify elements of the action to exclude from the build signature with the ``$( excluded string $)`` escape sequence syntax.